jay-ramani/Video-Tagger/README.md

 ## Reporting a Summary
 At the end of its execution, the script presents a summary of files probed, tagged, failures (if any) and time taken.
 Again, this comes in handy when dealing with a large number of files.

+## Logging
+For a post-mortem, or simply quenching curiosity, a log file is generated with whatever is attempted by the script.
+This log is local to where the script resides.

 ## Testing and Reporting Bugs
 The tagger has been tested on Windows 10, and is **untested** on Linux and other Unices.
 Would be great if someone can help with testing on these platforms and provide feedback.